gamefang/elifgames/contents/moundofmusic/241010_tutor_compose/tutor_compose.md

-fade_lose|0.2|The percentage the video darkens per second. fade_hit|0.2|The percentage the video brightens with each triple hit. alpha_area|0.05\|0.4|The transparency range of the video: minimum transparency\|maximum transparency.
+fade_lose|0.2|The percentage the video darkens per second. fade_hit|0.2|The percentage the video brightens with each triple hit. alpha_area|0.05\|0.4|The transparency range of the video: minimum transparency\|maximum transparency. version_info|First version.|Information on this version, and will be submitted to the Steam Workshop.

 - All configuration files do not support multiple languages.

 ### note.csv